KristiyanDinev/RestaurantSystem/README.md

 - user: ResturantUser
 - password: password123

-### TODO

-- Add profile access even on the restaurant part.

 ### Add test data
 *Note: Make sure that this will be the first data inserted in the tables in the database.*